LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

     eligibleSingleCommits = []
     aggregateBFTWeight = 0
     for singleCommit in singleCommitsArray:
-        # certificate must only be signed by BLS keys known to the other chain
+        # Certificate must only be signed by BLS keys known to the other chain
         if singleCommit.validatorAddress in addressToBFTWeight:
             append singleCommit to eligibleSingleCommits
             aggregateBFTWeight += addressToBFTWeight[singleCommit.validatorAddress]